Kohinurākau

-Kohinurākau or Kōhinerākau (also known as Mount Erin) is a 490 m mountain in the Kohinurākau Range, 8.5 km south-southwest of Havelock North in the Hawke's Bay region of New Zealand.
+Kohinurākau or Kōhinerākau (widely known as Mount Erin) is a 490 m mountain in the Kohinurākau Range, 8.5 km south-southwest of Havelock North in the Hawke's Bay region of New Zealand.
 The mountain is the main television and FM radio transmitter site for Napier, Hastings and the wider Hawke's Bay region.

 Etymology

 The names Kohinurākau and Kōhinerākau were officially gazetted in August 2018 as part of the Treaty of Waitangi settlement with Heretaunga Tamatea.
 The previous name, Mount Erin, is now unofficial but is still used to refer to the transmitter site.

 Transmitter

 The Mount Erin television transmitter was commissioned in 1966, broadcasting Wellington's WNTV1 channel.
 Television arrived in the Hawke's Bay in 1963 with a private translator atop Kahurānaki, 6 km south-southeast of Kohinurākau.
 The New Zealand Broadcasting Corporation (NZBC) took over a temporary transmitter atop Te Mata Peak in 1965 prior to the commissioning of the Mount Erin transmitter.